ziyueqiu/FrozenHot/evaluation/description.md

 Scripts are classified into folders named with corresponding figure.

 Figure 10, 14 are two folders without "data_handle.py", cause data used in this script is collected manually.

+The size and y-axis range of some plots are manually adjusted according to the results in our machine and configuration.
+If you want to get figures to adapt to your own results, you can change the code like "plt.yticks(xxxx)" (e.g. Line 83 & 85 in `PlotEvaluation(Figure 8.c&d)-boxplot.py`).